jlevy/og-equity-compensation/README.md

 ### Less common types of equity

-Most employees won’t run into these, but in the interest of completeness, it’s worth mentioning a few other flavors of equity compensation that might come up.
+Most employees won’t run into these, but in the interest of completeness, it’s worth mentioning a few other flavors of equity compensation that you may run into.

 🚧 So these here, along with RSUs, are different from ESOs?
 Are ESOs a “type of equity” as well?